Complete Guide of Car Suspension System

 Ball Joints

 Ball joints connect your steering knuckles to the control arms.
-The ball joint is a flexible joint that allows easy movement of the movable suspension components, including the steering wheels.
+The ball joint is a flexible joint that allows easy movement of the movable suspension components, including the steering wheel.

 Most vehicles have many ball joint assemblies in their suspension system.
-This however depends on the type of suspension system the vehicle is using.
-If you have faulty ball joints, the suspension system can fail to make the vehicle lose control while driving.
+This, however, depends on the type of suspension system the vehicle is using.
+If you have faulty ball joints, the suspension system can fail, causing the vehicle to lose control while driving.

 Read Also: 10 Best 4 Post Car Lift Reviews and Complete Guide